awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 To establish a serial connection with the ESP32\-DevKitC, you must install CP210x USB to UART Bridge VCP drivers\.
 If you are running Windows 10, install v6\.7\.5 of the CP210x USB to UART Bridge drivers\.
 If you are running an older version of Windows, install the version indicated in the list of downloads\.

+To establish a serial connection with the ESP32\-WROVER\-KIT, you must install some FTDI virtual COM port drivers\.
 For more information, see [Establishing a Serial Connection with ESP32](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html)\.

 Make a note of the serial port you configure \(based on host OS\)\.
 You need it during the build process\.